PTKu/tc.prober/README.md

 ## Advantages

+- Direct use of well evolved unit testing frameworks in plc code testing.
 - Testing method is in control of the cycle execution.
 It allows create assertion in single cycles.
 - Ability to record the state of the plc structure for later reconstruction of hardware behavior.
 This is particularly useful when the hardware component are available for testing for limited time.